 Young German exchange student Wolf Hauser (Hardy Kruger) comes to university at Cambridge to study maths and has trouble dealing with amusing stereotypes of the English and university life.

-Through a series of tasks, the club wind up in a number of tricky situations, and Hugo, in particular, finds himself reliant on Wolf’s help on more than one occasion.
+Through a series of tasks, the club wind up in many tricky situations, and Hugo, in particular, finds himself reliant on Wolf’s help on more than one occasion.

 Meanwhile, the eager student of British culture tries his hand at every sport and hobby going – with mixed results.